gazpachu/joanmira/content/pages/cv/index.md

 ##Skills

-In the past I have worked as a full-stack developer and web designer, but the current complexity of the Internet led me to focus primary in the front-end, although I still like to play with servers and design interfaces.
+In the past I have worked as a full-stack developer and web designer, but the current complexity of the web industry led me to focus primary in the front-end, although I still like to play with servers and design interfaces.

 My interests are more aligned with the **creative tracks** (the visual, artistic, interactive and UI/UX side of the front-end work).
-Although I'm also experienced and comfortable with all the other aspects of the front-end work
+Although I'm also experienced and comfortable with all the other aspects of the front-end work, like dealing with APIs, tooling/configuration, architecture, unit tests, etc.

 Currently, [ReactJS](https://facebook.github.io/react) and [Styled-Components](https://styled-components.com) are my favourite front-end technologies, but I'm also learning [GatsbyJS](https://www.gatsbyjs.org/) and [GraphQL](http://graphql.org/).